-Q. Can you explain the kind of research you're doing here?
+Q. Can you explain the kind of research you did at Creighton?

-A. We're looking to see if the water quality is healthy for insects and invertebrates.
-We're hoping to see lots of diversity, which would mean that the ecosystem as a whole and all its different components are working well together.
+A. We looked to see if the water quality is healthy for insects and invertebrates.
+We tried to see lots of diversity, which would mean that the ecosystem as a whole and all its different components are working well together.

-Q. What has your overall research experience has been?
+Q. What was your overall research experience like?

-A. It has been fundamental to my Creighton experience.
-It's part of the reason I chose Creighton, and I think it's been phenomenal to prepare me for graduate school and the programs that I'm hoping to apply to in the next year.
+A. Reseach was fundamental to my Creighton experience.
+It's part of the reason I chose Creighton, and I think it's been phenomenal in preparing me for graduate school.

-Q. Do you feel that you're being prepared for your next step?
+Q. Do you feel like you were prepared for your next step?

 A. Yeah, 100%.
-I feel prepared because of the research I've done.
-I'm hoping to study water resource science, which involves water quality and the sort of things that we're already looking at.
-Being able to already do that kind of work, and hopefully implement that in the future, has been phenomenal.
+I felt prepared because of the research I've completed.
+I’m now studying water resource science, which involves water quality and the sort of things that we already looking at in undergraduate research.
+Being able to already understand this kind of work has been phenomenal.

 Q. Would you recommend that students interested in conducting research come to Creighton?

 A. Yes.
 There are so many research opportunities, and it's so easy to get involved.
 It's as simple as emailing a professor and asking if they have space in their lab.
-Nine times out of ten they're going to try and get you in because they want to work with students, and they want us working in their labs.
+Nine times out of ten they're going to try and get you in because they want to work with students.
 I emailed Father (John) Shea, and within a month I was involved in the lab.